openedx/edx-toggles/docs/how_to/adding_new_ida_to_toggle_report.rst

 Problems with current approach
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- If job fails:
+- If job fails, arch-bom is always notified, rather than the owning team

-    - Arch-bom is alway notified on failure

 State data from HTTP endpoint